-Makoto Nakura is a musician whose artistry and astonishing virtuosity have been mesmerizing audiences over a quarter century.
-He creates innovative programs of new music as well as traditional classical repertoire, revealing the versatility and expressive range of the marimba while enlightening and entertaining the listener.
-His recent premieres include Toshio Mashima’s marimba concerto at the famed Philharmonie Hall in Berlin as well as Benjamin C. S. Boyle’s marimba concerto with the Montreal Chamber Orchestra.
+Makoto Nakura's artistry and astonishing virtuosity have been mesmerizing audiences for over a quarter century.
+From his early days as the first percussionist to be invited by Young Concert Artists to his current active concert career, he creates innovative programs of new music as well as traditional classical repertoire, revealing the versatility and expressive range of the marimba while enlightening and entertaining the listener.
+Recent premieres include Toshio Mashima's marimba concerto at the famed Berlin Philharmonic Hall as well as Benjamin C. S. Boyle's marimba concerto with the Montreal Chamber Orchestra.

-His recent honors include a National Arts Festival New Artist Award from the Japanese Agency of Cultural Affairs and the BMI/Carlos Surinach Fund Marimba Commission.
-His CDs “Ritual Protocol”, “Triple Jump”, “Tsuneya Tanabe Marimba Works”, and “Wood and Forest” are devoted to works written for him.
-He also recorded his own transcription of works by Bach called “Bach Beat” and most recently “Bach Beat II”, which was released by Naxos in April, 2016 to critical acclaim.
-These recordings have become the inspiration for artists in different disciplines; notably it was featured in the fashion show of Rei Kawakubo’s COMME des GARÇONS 2017 spring/summer collection.
+Recent honors include a National Arts Festival New Artist Award from the Japanese Agency of Cultural Affairs and the BMI/Carlos Surinach Fund Marimba Commission.
+His CDs "Ritual Protocol" , "Triple Jump" , "Tsuneya Tanabe Marimba Works" , and "Wood and Forest" are devoted to works written for him.
+He also recorded his own transcription of works by Bach called "Bach Beat" and most recently "Bach Beat II" , which was released by Naxos in April 2016 to critical acclaim.

 Programmes and projects

 Bach Parallels pairs transcriptions of Bach's music for marimba with new compositions inspired by Bach, creating a conversation across centuries and instruments, both pulling the audience into Bach's world and creating an entirely new one.